iansinnott/iansinnott.github.io/source/_posts/2014-12-08-a-site-a-day.md

 ---
-title: "A Site a Day"
+title: A Site a Day
 ---

 Yesterday I wrote about [teaching my brother to code][last].
 Today I thought I'd elucidate the strategy I'm using to teach him.